Birds-eye render of Ripon Habitat Bank with habitats restored, including new meadows, ponds, scrub, grassland, and river

 Habitat Bank overview

-At the eastern edge of the Nidderdale Area of Outstanding Natural Beauty (AONB) lies our 17.5-hectare Habitat Bank on the rural outskirts of Ripon, around 20km north of Harrogate.
+At the eastern edge of the Nidderdale Area of Outstanding Natural Beauty (AONB) lies our more than forty-acre Habitat Bank on the rural outskirts of Ripon, around twelve miles north of Harrogate.

 The site is surrounding by hedgerows and woodland parcels, and we are building new habitats to develop ecological connectivity with the surrounding landscape.